-The lipstick palm likes it hot and cannot tolerate cold weather.
-The ideal temperature for this tree is around 75 to 85 degrees Fahrenheit year-round.
+The lipstick palm requires warm temperatures and cannot tolerate cold weather.
+The ideal temperature for this tree is about 75 to 85 degrees Fahrenheit year-round.
 It does best in an area with steady temperatures.

 Just as this plant doesn’t do well in dry soil, it also doesn’t do well in dry air.
 The lipstick palm requires high humidity to stay healthy.

-Giving your palm tree fertilizer will help ensure that needed nutrients are not washed away with constant watering.
-A well-balanced, slow-release palm fertilizer should be given twice a year during the growing season.
+Fertilizing your palm tree will help ensure that nutrients are not washed away with constant watering.
+A well-balanced, slow-release palm fertilizer should be applied twice a year during the growing season.
 Beware of fertilizers with high amounts of salt, as the lipstick palm does not tolerate salt well.

 Pruning Lipstick Palms